nmxmxh/master-ovasabi/docs/generated/amadeus/pkg/kg/README.md

 ### BackupInfo

-BackupInfo contains metadata about a backup
+BackupInfo contains metadata about a backup.

 ### KnowledgeGraph

-KnowledgeGraph represents the core structure of the OVASABI knowledge graph
+KnowledgeGraph represents the core structure of the OVASABI knowledge graph.

 #### Methods

 ##### AddPattern

-AddPattern adds a new pattern to the knowledge graph
+AddPattern adds a new pattern to the knowledge graph.

 ##### AddService

-AddService adds a new service to the knowledge graph
+AddService adds a new service to the knowledge graph.

 ##### Backup

-Backup creates a backup of the knowledge graph
+Backup creates a backup of the knowledge graph.

 ##### GenerateVisualization

-GenerateVisualization generates a visualization of part or all of the knowledge graph
+GenerateVisualization generates a visualization of part or all of the knowledge graph.

 ##### GetNode

-GetNode retrieves a value from the knowledge graph using a dot-notation path
+GetNode retrieves a value from the knowledge graph using a dot-notation path.

 ##### Load

-Load reads the knowledge graph from the specified file
+Load reads the knowledge graph from the specified file.

 ##### RestoreFromBackup

-RestoreFromBackup restores the knowledge graph from a backup file
+RestoreFromBackup restores the knowledge graph from a backup file.

 ##### Save

-Save writes the knowledge graph to the specified file
+Save writes the knowledge graph to the specified file.

 ##### TrackEntityRelationship

-TrackEntityRelationship adds or updates a relationship between two entities
+TrackEntityRelationship adds or updates a relationship between two entities.

 ##### UpdateNode

-UpdateNode updates a node in the knowledge graph using a dot-notation path
+UpdateNode updates a node in the knowledge graph using a dot-notation path.